 No other trucks were purchased until 1941 when the department received a 1941 Ford American LaFrance.
 Blowing Rock Fire Department was one of the only two departments in Watauga County until 1973.

 Until 1973 the volunteers were notified of a fire by the “siren system”.
 Mrs. Doris Green’s phone number was listed as the fire department.
 Mrs. Green lived at the corner of Main and Sunset.
 When she received a report of a fire she would hit the “fire switch” and sound the siren 3 times for in town calls and 4 times for out of town calls.
 The first firefighter to the station would call Mrs. Green to get information and would write it on a black board for the next incoming firefighters.

-For 80 years, Blowing Rock Fire Department has grown and changed with the community it serves.
+For over 80 years, Blowing Rock Fire Department has grown and changed with the community it serves.
 We value the citizens who call us their fire department and take pride in the service we offer.